 For the most part, it’s a broken down dream, a piecemeal byway lined with fleabag motels, dusty storefronts, seedy bars, out-of-service gas stations, and half-lit flickering neon signs.
 Nonetheless, every time we near a section of the Mother Road we’re drawn in, and I begin to hum, “If you ever plan to motor West, Travel my way take the highway that’s the best, Get your kicks on Route 66….”.

 But there’s a revival going on, and unlike many other towns that went belly-up along the venerable old route, Williams appears to be thriving: 1950’s era motor courts, mom & pop cafes, scruffy bars, and Indian curio shops share the street with a mix of new businesses (most with a retro twist).
 And of course, there are a plethora of shops over-stuffed with Route 66 memorabilia and souvenirs.
 It doesn’t hurt that Williams is also the gateway to the South Rim of the Grand Canyon, but many people visit simply for the nostalgia of a simpler time—wishful thinking though that may be.

-We lunched at the new and attractive Kicks on Route 66, and after making two circuits of the main street to peruse all of the attractions, stopped by South Rims Wine & Beer Garage for a flight of local beers.
+We had lunch at the new and attractive Kicks on Route 66, and after making two circuits of the main street to peruse all of the attractions, stopped by South Rims Wine & Beer Garage for a flight of local beers.
 Had we known that the sketchy looking 1912 Sultana Bar was written up in Gourmet Magazine as one of the best bars in America (seriously?) we would have ventured in.
 If you’re into Route 66 memorabilia, you’ll love Williams.
 You’ll find everything to decorate your home, your vehicle, and yourself—from tea towels to license plates to stick-on tattoos—emblazoned with the beloved Route 66 insignia.